 I thoroughly enjoy sharing my experiences with students and colleagues.
 I imagine documentation of my failed experiments along with perceived success will enable further growth, and experiments in the art and crafts community working with clay bodies, firing techniques and pushing boundaries there.

 Currently, many colleagues here and in Iceland have never heard of or experienced Obvara.
 Yes, this method yields interesting and beautiful patterns/designs but it also seals the clay.
 I imagine this in itself will be put to great use within the local clay community.

 The following images show my apartment and studio at Sím Korpúlfsstaðir.
 I arrived early morning October 2nd, booked a vehicle and headed over the mountains to Laugarvatn to pick up the Westfjords clay I’d left there in July.

 October 3rd and 4th I collected wildflowers, lichen and fungi growing around the studio, poured agar plates and commenced: YEAST EXPERIMENTATIONS!

 After 1 day of sitting in a dark, warm spot GROWTH!
 Yeast has appeared, as well as some fungi and …. someone else. 😉

 The Arctic Thyme seems like the best candidate so far.
 I’ve since placed all of the cultures into the refrigerator here, to slow down their spreading.
-Fingers crossed that I get to actually visit an apiary here, plans keep being changed.
 In between time I have been creating small pod-like forms that will be dunked into the Obvara mixtures.
-This is a 30-40% grogged stoneware.
+Using a 30-40% grogged stoneware.